 • Js, Qs, Ks and A’s of all the suits carry 10 points each.

-• All the numbered cards carry points equal to their face value.
-For example, 4 of Spades carries 4 points and 9 of Clubs carries 9 points.
+• All the numbered cards carry points equal to their face values.
+For example, the 4 of Spades is worth 4 points and the 9 of Clubs is worth 9 points.

 The calculation of points varies between winning and losing players in 21-Card Rummy.

-Winning Player: When a player wins a game, after making a valid declaration, he wins points from the losing players.
-In other words, he gets points equal to the sum of the points lost by all the losing players.
-The winner’s points shown on the game result screen are always in the positive.
+Winning Player: When a player wins a game, after making a valid declaration, he/she wins points from the losing players.
+In other words, he/she gets points equal to the sum of the points lost by all the losing players.
+The winner’s points shown on the result screen are always in the positive.

-Losing Player: The points of the losing players are always shown in the negative on the game result screen, as they lose those points to the winner.
-For example, if a player loses a total of 50 points, his points will be shown as -50.
+Losing Player: The points of the losing players are always shown in the negative on the result screen, as they lose those points to the winner.
+For example, if a player loses by 50 points, his/her points will be shown as -50.

-• No Pure Sequence: If a losing player has not formed any pure sequence, the points carried by all the cards will be added up.
+• No Pure Sequence: If a losing player has not formed any pure sequence, the points of all his/her cards will be added up.

-• Less than 3 Pure Sequences: If a losing player has formed one or more pure sequences, only the points carried by pure sequences are not counted.
+• 1 or 2 Pure Sequences: If a losing player has formed one or two pure sequences, the points of pure sequences are not counted.

-• 3 Pure Sequences: If a losing player has formed three pure sequences, then the points carried by the impure sequences and sets are not counted.
+• 3 Pure Sequences: If a losing player has formed three pure sequences, the points of the pure sequences and any impure sequences and sets are not counted.

-2-Point Loss Rule: A losing player can lose only 2 points if he declares with the following groups of cards in his/her hand:
+• 2-Point Loss Rule: A losing player can lose by only 2 points if he/she declares with the following groups of cards in his/her hand:

 • 3 Pure Sequences with all the other cards arranged in valid sets or sequences.

-• 6 or more pairs of Dublees with each Dublee placed as a separate group.
+• 6 or more dublees with each dublee placed as a separate group.

 Drop Points & Consecutive Misses

-First and middle drops have different points; the middle drop is more than the double of the first drop.
-The 21-Card Rummy game rules for the drops, declaration and misses are as follows:
+First and middle drops have different points; the middle drop attracts a penalty of more than double the first drop.
+The 21-Card Rummy game rules for drops, declaration and misses are as follows:

-First Drop: If a player drops during his very first move (without picking any card), he loses 30 points.
+• First Drop: If a player drops as his/her very first move (without picking any card), he/she loses by 30 points.

-Middle Drop: If a player drops after the first move (after picking a card), he loses 70 points.
+• Middle Drop: If a player drops after the first move (after picking a card), he/she loses by 70 points.

-Consecutive Misses: Every player is given some extra time to make his/her move.
-If a player still misses three consecutive moves, he gets a middle drop score of 70 points.
+• Consecutive Misses: Every player is given some extra time to make his/her move.
+If a player still misses three consecutive moves, he/she gets a middle drop score of 70 points.

-Invalid Declaration: If a player declares without completing the objective of the game, he loses 120 points.
+• Invalid Declaration: If a player declares his/her hand without completing the objective of the game, he/she loses by 120 points.

-If a player loses a game before making his first move, he loses points half the value of the cards in his/her hand.
-For example, if the sum of the points carried by the cards in the losing player’s hand is 50, then the player loses only by 25 points.
+If a player loses a game before making his/her first move, he/she loses by points equal to half the value of the cards in his/her hand.
+For example, if the sum of the points of the losing player’s cards is 50, the player loses by 25 points.

-Value cards in 21-Cards Rummy are the Cut Joker, the Upper Joker and the Lower Joker.
-Besides replacing any cards to form sequences and sets, value cards play a special role.
-Every non-dropped player gets positive scores if he/she has value cards in his/her hand and gets negative scores if the other non-dropped players have value cards in their hands.
+Value Cards in 21-Cards Rummy are the Cut Joker, the Upper Joker and the Lower Joker.
+Besides replacing any cards to form sequences and sets, Value Cards play a special role.
+Every non-dropped player gets a positive score if he/she has Value Cards in his/her hand and gets a negative score if the other non-dropped players have Value Cards in their hands.

 |Value Card||Single Card||Two Cards||Three Cards|